Defaultplayer001/PSP-Community-Update/ReadMe.md

 5) To activate your CFW run the "LME Launcher for 661" from the XMB

 If you want easy / safe but "temporary" CFW, this guide should help!
 (Again, at your own risk!
 Do your own research and ask around before trusting any single source with your hardware and software!)

+Alternative install method for 32mb users:

+	1. If you only have a 32mb memory stick and are already on 	6.61, you may also delete the Update folder from PSP\GAME\, 	then copy over just the PSP folder to your memory stick.
+You 	won't have Popsloader though, not that you really have space 	for any PS1 games.)

 To do: